ox-computing/CATE/README.md

 1. Install the ns-3 simulator.
 The version used in this project is 3.36.1.
 The following YouTube video is an easy tutorial for installing ns3 in Ubuntu: https://www.youtube.com/watch?v=3lWeCGPiWWM.
 Configure ns-3 into optimized mode.
 2. Clone this repository under the directory ~/ns-allinone-3.36.1/ns-3.36.1/scratch.
-3. Make sure to have these python libraries installed: seaborn, matplotlib, csv and pandas.
+3. Make sure to have these python packages installed: seaborn, matplotlib, csv and pandas.

 ## Structure
 The repository is strutured as follows: